 Finished eCos ROM startup applications can be deployed directly by a hypervisor, copying its image into a VM and booting the VM.

-This documentation is expected to be read in conjunction with the ARM architecture HAL documentation and further device support and subsystems are described and documented there.
+This documentation is expected to be read in conjunction with the ARM architecture HAL documentation and the hypervisor specific packages.

-eCos currently runs in single processor mode on an ARM Aarch32 Virtual Machine.
-The following devices are currently supported by this port.
+eCos currently runs in single processor or multi-processor modes on an ARM Aarch32 Virtual Machine.
+The following devices are currently supported by this and other generic packages.

 - Generic Interrupt Controller